 We would like you to address the climate crisis before it becomes a climate catastrophe.

-You can see where we are going here.
 We like a time concept, because that’s the overarching theme of Solstice Shorts, but it needs to address the sense of anxiety about, and responsibility for, climate change.

 Poetry and Short Fiction: Maximum 2000 words, your own work, in English, not previously published.